glyh/on_pal/language/semantic.md

 ## Dependent Type
   Types should be first class citizen, reference: [Idris](https://www.idris-lang.org/).
 As you see I'm trying to include every programming concept in this language so they are programmable by the programmer, you.
 That's how we achieve extensibility.

+## More complicated type theory

+I need to take a look in ITT(interaction type theory) for performant type checking

 ## Languge is available all the time.
   Take a look at [Lux](https://github.com/LuxLang/lux) language to see their language state is available at runtime.
   Just like in [Common lisp](https://lisp-lang.org/) you're allowed to write code at runtime, you can dump a core image just like in common lisp.